coloursofnoise/Resources/Mapmaking:-Entity-and-Trigger-Documentation.md

 The more serious collectibles.
 When the player touches it, they will bounce off and gives back dashes.
 Dashing into it or throwing a Theo Crystal at it will make it shatter, and the player will collect it after a short cutscene, after which the player is frozen in place and the Chapter's Crystal Heart Poem line appears on the screen.
 The player can still die during this collection cutscene, which will not count as having collected it.

 In the vanilla A-sides, Crystal Hearts are usually very hidden or hard to reach.
 In the vanilla B- and C-sides as well as Core, they are used as the chapter's end.
 The player can only collect one of them per side of a level, regardless of if there are more placed through the map.
 In the metadata menu, there is an option to make the collection of a Crystal Heart count as the chapter's end, similar to the Core or B/C-sides.

+If Fake is ticked, the Crystal Heart will appear gray, and will start the associated scene from Chapter 9 when collected.
+Shortly into the scene, the dialog ID specified by the Fake Heart Dialog parameter will play, and after that finishes, the heart graphic will shatter, and the dialog ID specified by the Keep Going Dialog parameter will play.

 ### Space Jam/Dream Blocks